Akvavit: Etymology

 The word aquavit derives from the Latin aqua vitae, "water of life."
-Compare the words whisky or whiskey, from Gaelic uisce beatha, which has the same meaning.
+Compare the words whisky and whiskey, from Gaelic uisce beatha, which has the same meaning.
 Likewise, clear fruit brandy is called eau de vie (French for "water of life").

 Drinking culture

 Akvavit is an important part of Nordic drinking culture, where it is often drunk during festive gatherings, such as Christmas dinners and the Midsummer celebration, and as an aperitif.
-In Iceland, Sweden, Denmark and Germany aquavit is chilled and often drunk in a single gulp from a small shot glass.
+In Iceland, Sweden, Denmark, and Germany, aquavit is chilled and often drunk in a single gulp from a small shot glass.
 This is usually attributed to tradition.
-It is not generally chilled in Norway, but enjoyed slowly.
-In Sweden commonly the aquavit is consumed immediately following a song, called a snapsvisa.
+In Norway, it is not generally chilled, but enjoyed slowly.
+In Sweden, aquavit is commonly consumed immediately following a song, called a snapsvisa.
 The most well-known song is "Helan Går".
 In Finland and Sweden, aquavit consumed from a shot glass is also commonly associated with crayfish parties, which are traditionally held during late August.
-In Denmark aquavit is called snaps or akvavit, and is primarily consumed in December during Christmas lunches or around Easter during Easter lunches.
-It is consumed year round though, mainly for lunches of traditional Danish dishes where beer is also always on the table.
+In Denmark, aquavit is called snaps or akvavit, and is primarily consumed in December during Christmas lunches or around Easter during Easter lunches.
+It is consumed year-round, though, mainly for lunches of traditional Danish dishes where beer is also always on the table.
 In Norway, where most aquavit is matured in oak casks, the drink is served at room temperature in tulip-shaped glasses.
 Aquavit arguably complements beer well, and its consumption is very often preceded by a swig of beer.